Hong Kong SkyCity: Golf course

-Transportation
+Transport

 From airport

 Apart from shuttle buses, the fastest way to reach SKYCITY without a car is by taking bus route S56 (operated by Citybus).
 It costs $3.7HKD per ride.

 Airport Express, part of the MTR's Airport Express line, takes only a minute to travel between AsiaWorld–Expo and the Airport.
 It cost's HK$5.5 for Octopus users and HK$6 for others.
 However, it requires a 5-minute walk to reach SKYCITY.

 Automated People Mover is the current People mover in use at the airport and only operates within the terminal and Skypier.
 After completion of SkyCity, the Hong Kong International Airport Automated People Mover will be extended to Terminal 2 (SkyPlaza).

 From other areas of Hong Kong

 Because SkyCity is located at Chek Lap Kok, the island Hong Kong International Airport is on, it is easy to reach from other areas of the territory.

 The Airport Express can be taken from Kowloon, Hong Kong, and Tsing Yi stations.
 In addition, the Tung Chung line can be taken from Tung Chung to the same stations (plus others) via buses to Tung Chung at a cheaper price than the Airport Express.

 The buses that serve the Airport are also options, including the A21 from Hung Hom in Kowloon, which travels to both the Airport and the AsiaWorld-Expo.

-The common taxis that service Kowloon, Hong Kong, and Lantau are the easiest but also perhaps the most expensive way to get to SkyCity.
+The common taxis that service Kowloon, Hong Kong, and Lantau are the easiest way to get to SkyCity.